 These genetic genies are missing out on valuable collaboration and interaction with fellow DNA testers, and family history societies are missing the benefits of having genetic genealogy skills in their membership base, as well as the opportunity to boost their membership numbers through the lure of this exciting technology.

-All family history societies (FHS) should have their own DNA Interest Group, as DNA testing is fast becoming an essential tool for genealogical research.
+All family history societies (FHS) should have their own DNA Interest Group, as DNA testing has now become an essential tool for genealogical research.

 A DNA Interest Group (DIG) is a very simple service for a traditional family history society to offer its members, and one that can provide encouragement, know-how, support and collaboration at each step of the genetic genealogy experience.